SIM Only Plans – 12 Cheapest Mobile Plans in Singapore (2019)

 But as with most things Circles Life, the focus is squarely on data while traditional mobile phone plan features like talktime and SMSes take a backseat.

-As with the Flexi Plan, the 100 minutes of talktime include incoming calls, which you have virtually NO control over.
+You get 100 minutes of talktime include incoming calls, which you have virtually NO control over.
 (A bit kelong right, this Circles Life?)
 But I guess that’s what the free caller ID (and Reject Call button) is for.
 Also, since you get so much data, it’s kind of a no-brainer to use Whatsapp calls or FaceTime for everything.

 Note that the unbeatable rate of $18 is only applicable to people who port in from another telco.
 They’re actively looking to acquire users.
 If you’re not porting in, you’ll have to pay the full price of $28 a month.
 Also, a $38 registration fee may apply, but you can get this waived at roadshows where they’re a bit more desperate to close the deal.